 - Succeed as teacher-scholars engaged in pedagogical development and academic research in whatever stage they are in (tenure-track, tenured, non-tenure track, adjunct, teaching assistants).

-- Approach personhood holistically with a view to understanding their students and themselves as people balancing personal and academic demands.
+- Approach personhood holistically with a view to understanding your students and yourselves as people balancing personal and academic demands.

-- Feel like they belong and contribute to a community that values teaching excellence, collaboration and diversity.
+- Feel like you belong and contribute to a community that values teaching excellence, collaboration and diversity.

 You can learn more about our workshops by following the link below.
-The Center for Teaching Excellence offers programs to welcome and orient all who are
+New to Duquesne?
+The Center for Teaching Excellence offers programs to welcome and

-new to the teaching community at Duquesne, as well as colleagues who are making the
+orient you to the teaching community at Duquesne, as well as helping you with the

 transition to a new role (e.g., moving from adjunct or TA to full-time faculty).
-Every year, CTE celebrates the achievements of our excellent faculty and graduate
+Every year, CTE celebrates the achievements of excellent faculty and graduate student

-student instructors at Duquesne University.
-These events allow us an opportunity to
+instructors at Duquesne University.
+These events allow you an opportunity to formally

-formally celebrate and honor the achievements of our faculty and graduate student
+celebrate with us and honor the achievements of faculty and graduate student award

-award recipients (listed below for the most recent academix year) as well as the amazing
+recipients (listed below for the most recent academic year) as well as the amazing

-support of our peer leaders on campus and the hard work of those who have completed
+support of peer leaders on campus and the hard work of those who have completed their

-development and academic research in whatever stage they are in (tenure-track, tenured,
+academic research in whatever stage you are in (tenure-track, tenured, non-tenure

 graduate student instructors and teaching assistants.
 You can learn more about the